-- Demonstrate the ability to use scientific reasoning to interpret psychological phenomena, as well as the ability to design and conduct and/or be an effective consumer of basic psychological research.
+- Demonstrate the ability to use scientific reasoning to interpret psychological phenomena, and be an effective consumer of basic psychological research.

 - Develop ethically and socially responsible behaviors for professional and personal settings in an increasingly diverse landscape.

-- Demonstrate competence in writing and in oral and interpersonal communication skills.
+- Demonstrate competence in writing and oral communication skills.

-- Demonstrate student readiness for post-baccalaureate employment, graduate school, or professional school.
+- Demonstrate readiness for post-baccalaureate employment, graduate school, or professional school.

-- Environmental Sustainability: Understand and apply psychological principles to environmental sustainability issues.
+- Demonstrate knowledge, understanding and application of psychological principles to environmental sustainability issues.

 Details Accordion Closed